-The greatest tool for building a nonprofit organization's identity and fundraising efforts is their organization's nonprofit website.
-Web design for nonprofits is all about increasing website traffic and keeping supporters and donors coming back.
-How well a nonprofit website responds and caters to its donors during a fundraising campaign determines how successful it is, and overall the nonprofit´s ability to raise money as shown statistically.
+The greatest tool for building a nonprofit organization’s identity and fundraising efforts is their organization’s nonprofit website.
+Nonprofit website design is all about increasing website traffic, communicating effectively with your audience and providing clear calls to action, and keeping supporters and donors coming back.
+How well a nonprofit website responds and caters to its donors during a fundraising campaign determines how successful it is, and overall the nonprofit´s ability to raise money is directly linked to good web design.

-DoJiggy creates nonprofit websites that are innovative, responsive, less time consuming and more impact for donors.
-Supporters want to find what they are looking for quickly, so good navigation and clear navigation is key.
-How nonprofits stand apart from the crowd is through branding and sharing who they are.
-Being in step with current trends is a balancing act and equally as important.
+DoJiggy creates nonprofit fundraising websites that are innovative, responsive, and create a positive impact for donors.
+Supporters want to find what they are looking for quickly, so clear navigation and calls to action are key.

 7 Nonprofit Website Design Elements for Success

 Proprietary software for web design for nonprofits is becoming a thing of the past.
-Customized website templates made for nonprofits and fundraising is easier to use and less expensive.
+Customized non-profit website templates and fundraising software are easier to use and less expensive.
 Easy, custom templates for non-profit organizations and schools provide more flexibility, allowing organizations to continually upgrade their websites to stay ahead of the game.

 Dedicated Donation & Campaign Pages

-Over 70% of nonprofit website donations are made by busy people taking the time to fill out an online donation form…over 300 billion dollars in the US.
-When someone has made the choice to donate and finds they are spending too much time completing a form, statistically half of them will leave.
-They may tell themselves they will return later when they have more time…..
+Over 70% of nonprofit website donations are made by busy people taking the time to fill out an online donation form.
+Last year that was over $300 billion dollars in the US alone.
+When someone has made the choice to donate and finds they are spending too much time completing a form, half of them will leave.
+They may tell themselves they will return later when they have more time, but your website needs to engage donors when and where they are ready to make a donation.

 Be sure to add a great photo with a caption on your homepage to the campaign page.
 Changing the photo and caption every week is a marketing opportunity.
 It attracts new donors and keeps existing supporters engaged.
 Rather than marketing the whole campaign on your homepage, a photo with a changing caption will draw them in.